shrugal/PersoLootRoll/README.md

 ### Inspecting
 Whenever you join a group the addon will start inspecting the other group members, to figure out which items you loot would be interesting for them, and which items they looted should be tradable.
-The inspection process is done in a way that it won't interfere with your gameplay (e.g. it pauses during boss fights), and there is a 30 ilvls (60 ilvls for trinkets) threshold in place so the addon doesn't ignore stuff that is lower than what you have but e.g. has better stats or a gem slot.
+The inspection process is done in a way that it shouldn't interfere with your gameplay (e.g. it pauses during boss fights), and there is a 30 ilvls (60 ilvls for trinkets) threshold in place so the addon doesn't ignore stuff that is lower than what you have but e.g. has better stats or a gem slot.